bhavesh-chainani/leetcode_practice/README.md

 Algorithm:
 Create an empty queue q.
 Find all infected victims and enqueue them to q.
-Also, enqueue a delimiter to indicate the beginning of the next time frame.
-Run a loop while q is not empty
-Do following while delimiter in q is not reached Dequeue a patient from the queue, infect all adjacent patients.
+Also, keep a time variable to keep track of time passed Run a loop while q is not empty and number of uninfected patients is more than 0 Dequeue a patient from the queue (popleft), infect all adjacent patients.
 While infecting the adjacent, make sure that the time frame is incremented only once.
 And the time frame is not incremented if there are no adjacent patients.
-Dequeue the old delimiter and enqueue a new delimiter.
-The victims infected in the previous time frame lie between the two delimiters.
+Append newly infected patients to queue and continue till while loop breaks Return time if every single patient becomes infected, else return -1

 ## Contributers
 #### Bhavesh Chainani